NeverWitness/self-from-coupled-predictive-loops/docs/en/predictions.md

 ---

-### Prediction 10: Competing trajectories → self instability
+### Prediction 10: Competing trajectories → unstable self

 If:

-* Multiple trajectories exhibit similar continuity error
+* Multiple trajectories have similar continuity error

 Then:

-* The system may exhibit instability or switching between states
+* The system may exhibit instability or switching

 ---

-### Prediction 11: Dominant trajectory → stable self
+### Prediction 11: Clear trajectory dominance → stable self

 If:

-* One trajectory clearly minimizes continuity error
+* One trajectory is clearly optimal

 Then:

-* The self remains stable
+* The self is stable
-* Decisions become consistent
+* Decisions are consistent

 ---

-## 8. Predictions Related to Temporal Scale
+## 8. Predictions Related to Time Scale

 ---